prawntea/CloudMagazine/DESIGN.md

 ## Design Inspiration

-The entire visual identity and user experience were intentionally crafted to align with Megazone Cloud's brand aesthetic:
+The entire visual identity and user experience were intentionally crafted to align with Megazone Cloud's brand aesthetic.

-Day theme: Clean slate grays with blue accents
+**Day theme**: Clean slate grays with blue accents

-Night theme: Deep blacks with cyan/pink neon accents (cyberpunk aesthetic)
+**Night theme**: Deep blacks with cyan/pink neon accents (cyberpunk aesthetic)

-Note: day/night is determined by the Open-Meteo API's corresponding endpoint.
+**Note**: Day/night is determined by the Open-Meteo API's corresponding endpoint.

 ### Animated Backgrounds: Integrated actual video assets from Megazone Cloud's landing page

-Day theme: the video on Megazone's website for their AI native section Night theme: the video on Megazone's website used in the Cloud Native section
+**Day theme**: the video on Megazone's website for their AI native section

+**Night theme**: the video on Megazone's website used in the Cloud Native section

-Credit: Videos sourced from megazone.com
+**Credit**: Videos sourced from megazone.com

 ### Logo Design: Created a custom logo inspired by Megazone's

-Geometric shapes suggesting both clouds and technology Adaptive styling (inverted colors for night theme)
+Geometric shapes suggesting both clouds and technology

+Adaptive styling (inverted colors for night theme)

 ## Architecture